Moggach/Moggach/README.md

 I'm an apprentice software developer with [Common Knowledge](https://commonknowledge.coop/) 🕸️👩‍💻

-I was a member of the FAC22 cohort at [Founders and Coders](https://www.foundersandcoders.com/) 💫
+I was a member of the FAC22 cohort at software development bootcamp [Founders and Coders](https://www.foundersandcoders.com/) graduating in December 2021
+💫